hakre/pcre.php/README.md

 # pcre.php

-pcre pattern search through files (w/ replace)
+PCRE pattern search and replace through list of files.

-cli wrapper around php preg_grep / preg_replace etc. taking a list of files from stdin/file.
+CLI wrapper around php preg_grep / preg_replace etc. taking a list of files from stdin/file to search and replace in multiple files.

-(copied from source)

 ---

 ## Installation

-Have a PHP 7-ish (sorry forget the correct requirements) PHP binary as PHP on home sys.
+Have a PHP 7.1+ PHP binary as `/usr/bin/env` on the system.

-Make `pcre.php` executable (git has you covered) and have it within your path.
+Make `pcre.php` executable (git has you covered on checkout) and have it within your path.

 For example, after cloning and considering `~/bin` is a directory within your `$PATH`: